hotdoy/grav-theme-hotdoy/README.md

 The **Hotdoy** Theme is meant to be a starting point for projects using [Grav CMS](http://github.com/getgrav/grav).
 It is in active developpement and not suited for production at the moment.

-A live demo is temporarily available at [hotdoy.ca](https://hotdoy.ca).
+A live [demo](https://hotdoy.org/hotdoy/) is temporarily available.
 (I dump the thing periodically).
+But I'm having some issues with my domain so it might move.
 Skeleton is comming soon with the goodies.

 For the moment, here is a list of what I run..